kawaiipantsu/tpotce-fullscreen-attackmap/README.md

 ### Screenshot

-This is what it looks like, so far ...
-Still missing the Top10 lists :)
+This is what it looks like :)

 ![Screenshot 1](.github/screenshot1.png "T-Pot Web Attackmap 'Dashboard' Edition")